betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

     PFA.show([recipe_KL, recipe_energy_80])

-For more options, see the :class:`API <dnikit.introspectors.PFA.show>`.
+For more options, see the :class:`API <deepview.introspectors.PFA.show>`.

 .. _pfa_config_options: